 On-Demand Python for Finance Classes

 On-demand classes, also called self-paced or asynchronous classes, consist of pre-recorded videos and other static material that you work through at your own pace.
 On-demand classes do not meet at a specific time.
 Rather, learning platforms like LinkedIn Learning, Udemy, Skillshare, and Coursera offer classes that you can access at any time and work through as quickly or slowly as you want.
-The one exception to this are the courses that have a defined deadline for certain assignments or by which to complete the class for credit.
-You can access these classes through a paid monthly subscription ranging from around $30 to $60 per month.
+The one exception to this is the courses that have a defined deadline for certain assignments or by which you must complete the class for credit.
+You can access these classes through a paid monthly subscription, typically ranging from $30 to $60 per month.
 Some classes are also offered for free or are available through a free trial.

 Their affordability, convenience, and flexibility make on-demand classes a popular choice for learning skills.
 However, there are drawbacks to consider.
-The main problem students discover with on-demand classes is that they cannot easily access an instructor.
+The main problem students encounter with on-demand classes is the lack of easy access to an instructor.
 A course may offer email assistance, but that means waiting hours or days for an answer to your question.
-In the meantime, you are stuck, unable to complete your course.
-On-demand classes also have some disadvantages in regards to hands-on learning.
-You can often download materials and follow along with written instructions or a video tutorial, but if you run into issues at any point in the exercise, you must wait for an email response from your instructor before being able to proceed.
+In the meantime, you may be stuck, unable to complete your course.
+On-demand classes also have some disadvantages with regard to hands-on learning.
+You can often download materials and follow along using written instructions or video tutorials, but if you run into issues at any point in the exercise, you must wait for an email response from your instructor before being able to proceed.
 You also have to complete these exercises without collaborating with others.

-On-demand classes make a good starting point when you want to gain a foundational or high-level understanding of a topic.
+On-demand classes make a useful starting point when you want to gain a foundational or high-level understanding of a topic.
 You can also use self-paced classes to complement an in-person or live online class.
-Some students prefer to use on-demand classes for beginner-friendly, simpler skills, then build upon those with an instructor-led course.
+Some students prefer to use on-demand classes for basic, beginner-friendly skills, then build upon those with an instructor-led course.

 Explore on-demand Python classes to discover free and paid self-paced learning options.